 Turning Back the Clock on Your Facial Skin

-How does your skin appear in this moment?
+How does your skin appear at this moment?

 What do other people see when they look at you?

-While I honor my own silver hair and wrinkles – hey, I figure I earned them and I don’t mind looking mature – I also must admit that it’s important to me that my outer appearance aligns with how I feel on the inside.
+While I honor my silver hair and wrinkles – hey, I figure I earned them, and I don’t mind looking mature – I also must admit that it’s important to me that my outer appearance aligns with how I feel on the inside.

-Of course, genetics play a role in how the skin appears, and that is beyond my control.
+Of course, genetics play a role in how the skin appears, which is beyond my control.

-Aside from genetics, though, there are five lifestyle habits that help form the foundation of robust health and are the reason some people present as 10 years younger than their biological age.
+Aside from genetics, five lifestyle habits help form the foundation of robust health and are why some people present as ten years younger than their biological age.

 Those lifestyle habits are within my control – and they’re within your control, too.